Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Real-World Example

-A 10-unit building generating $20,000/month in gross rents could see income drop by 30–50% during REAP.
-After deducting ongoing expenses β€” mortgage, insurance, property taxes, utilities β€” the owner may be left with near-zero or negative cash flow for the duration of the program.
-Simultaneously, repair costs must be funded out of pocket while the money sits in escrow.
+A 10-unit building generating $20,000 per month in gross rent could see income drop by 30–50% during REAP.
+After ongoing expenses — including mortgage, insurance, property taxes, and utilities — the owner may be left with little to no usable cash flow.

-Bottom line: REAP doesn't just reduce income β€” for many owners, it creates an immediate cash flow crisis that compounds the longer violations remain unresolved.
+Bottom line: REAP doesn't just reduce income — it can create immediate cash flow pressure that compounds the longer violations remain unresolved.

 Loss of Control Over Your Property